DE 25-IB56 2025-11-10

-If three of seven members of a Delaware school board meet privately to discuss public business, does that violate FOIA's open meeting requirements?
+If only three of seven Delaware school board members meet privately about public business, does that break FOIA's open-meeting rules?

 Plain-English summary